daleao/sdv/AwesomeProfessions/README.md

 - HUD elements compatible with SVE's Galdora and [Vintage Interface v2﻿](https://www.nexusmods.com/stardewvalley/mods/4697).

 Skill-related features:
-- Combat level 5 and 10 also reward 5 HP.
+- Combat levels which reward a profession (multiples of 5) now also reward 5 HP.
 At level 10 the player will have 200 health instead of 190.

 Other balancing features:
 - Improved slingshot combat.
 Enemies can be hit even if they are near the player.